WestDRI/wgpages/content/julia202202/julia-09-distributed-arrays.md

 d
 ```

-> ### Exercise "DArrays.2"
+> ### Exercise: "DArrays.2"
 > Redefine `showDistribution()` on the control process and run `showDistribution(d)`.

 <!-- Solution: need to run `using DistributedArrays` on all workers. -->

 ### Accessing distributed arrays

-While using distribited array saves memory and allows one to access the entire array in global address, it is tedious and sometimes challenging to do book keeping.
+While using distributed array saves memory and allows one to access the entire array in global address, it is tedious and sometimes challenging to do book keeping.
 For instance, setting values to a specific location in a distributed array is no easy job, as the DistributedArrays package only allows the process that owns the portion of the data to alter the values.
 Finding the boundary of the portion of data owned by each process is the first step towards setting values at the right locations within the boundaries.

 Consider two scenarios in which we are to write a slice of data to an one dimensional array `A[istart:iend]`:

 1. The range `istart:iend` falls into the range of indices of data owned by a process;
-2. The range `istart:iend` falls across two adjacent portion of data owned by two different processes.
+2. The range `istart:iend` falls across two adjacent portions of data owned by two different processes.

 as depicted in the diagram below, the shaped areas represent the portion of the array `A` to be updated